claresudbery/clare-wiki-ably/pages/organising/music/logic.md

 ### Adding a new track

-- Main view - plus button top left to add new track
+- Main view - click the plus button, top left, to add new track
+- `Software instrument` is for sequencing
-- Audio is to record new stuff using mic
+- `Audio` is to record new stuff using mic
-- Drummer is clever drummer AI
+- `Drummer` is clever drummer AI
-- Software instrument is for sequencing

 ### Sequencing notes

-- New track | Software instrument is what you want
+- Track | New Software instrument track is what you want
 - Click Synthesizer bottom left to get you off sythesizer
 - Most reliable instruments are in legacy | Logic
 - It's very hit and miss
 - good guitar: Legacy | Logic | World | Mexican Guitarron
-- Select your track in main view, then click dropdown in top menu bar and select pencil tool instead of pointer tool
+- Select your track in main view, then click the dropdown in top menu bar and select pencil tool instead of pointer tool
 - Then click in the main grid to create a new section for that track.
 You can drag it at the edge to make it bigger.
+    - Double-click it to open the piano roll if it's not already open (or click the scissor icon, top left).
 - To copy/paste to repeat it, use alt click and drag in main grid
+- To add notes, in the piano roll view, switch to pencil tool, then use command + click to add notes.
-- In the piano roll view, you can switch to pointer view and select multiple notes to drag them around in the grid
+- In the piano roll view, you can switch to pointer tool and select multiple notes to drag them around in the grid
 - If you lose your piano roll, just double-click the section in the main grid to get it back again.
 - To repeat a section, in the main view you can drag from the top right corner of the section and it will create repeating blocks
 - You can also switch to pointer view in the main grid, select a bunch of stuff across tracks and then use alt drag to copy it elsewhere in the grid